 This means the

-kubewarden-crds chart gets removed.
+kubewarden-crds chart gets incorrectly removed before the others.

 Kubewarden uses a pre-delete helm hook job in

 This pre-delete hook is necessary to vacate the webhooks of the policies before deleting the PolicyServer.

 This is true for any Policy Engine: if not, the cluster may have webhooks for policies that don't exist anymore

 hence rejecting everything and leaving the cluster in a failed state.